khakhalin/notes/00_to_read_math.md

 Press, O., Smith, N. A., & Levy, O. (2019).
 Improving Transformer Models by Reordering their Sublayers. arXiv preprint arXiv:1911.03864. https://ofir.io/sandwich_transformer.pdf
+Facebook AI.
 An interesting tiny paper where all they did, I think, is play with the sequence of 2 common blocks, to show that the optimal sequence is not what everyone expected.
 May be neat.
 But I prob need to understand how transformers work to get it.

 Arabshahi, F., Lu, Z., Singh, S., & Anandkumar, A. (2019).
 Memory Augmented Recursive Neural Networks. arXiv preprint arXiv:1911.01545. https://arxiv.org/abs/1911.01545

-Compressive Transformers for Long-Range Sequence Modelling by Jack W. Rae, Anna Potapenko, Siddhant M. Jayakumar, Timothy P. Lillicrap (at DeepMind) https://arxiv.org/abs/1911.05507
+Compressive Transformers for Long-Range Sequence Modelling by Jack W. Rae, Anna Potapenko, Siddhant M. Jayakumar, Timothy P. Lillicrap https://arxiv.org/abs/1911.05507
+Deepmind

 # AEs, GANs, Generation
 #gan